j7ios/ScrollingNavBar/README.md

 ## Contributors

-Developed by me, Giacomo B. Email: j7_na@yahoo.it
+Developed by me, Giacomo B. Want to support the development of this repo?
+Buy me a coffee ☕️ via Paypal

 ## License